pyth-network/pyth-js/pyth-evm-js/README.md

 # Pyth EVM JS

 [Pyth](https://pyth.network/) provides real-time pricing data in a variety of asset classes, including cryptocurrency, equities, FX and commodities.
-This library allows you to use these real-time prices in EVM-based DeFi protocols.
+This library allows you to use these real-time prices on EVM-based networks.

 ## Installation